IETF-Hackathon/mDNSResponder/README.md

 	/etc/dnssd-proxy.cf

-Create this file with text as illustrated below:
+If running on Linux or Mac, create this file with text as illustrated below:

 	interface en0 service.home.arpa.
 	my-name discoveryproxy.home.arpa.